 Cyber spying.
 Russian hacking.
 DNC leaks, fake news, and manipulation.
-To Laura Galante, cyber security—and cyber literacy—are indispensible tools for any government or corporation.
-From The New York Times and CNN to the TED2017 mainstage, Galante makes sense of a subject notorious for spin—and links the need for digital literacy to a defense of both corporate security and democracy itself.
+To Laura Galante, cybersecurity—and cyber literacy—are indispensable tools for any government or corporation.
+From The New York Times and CNN to the TED main stage, Galante makes sense of a subject notorious for spin—and links the need for digital literacy to a defense of both corporate security and democracy itself.

 Cyber Security in the Age of Connectivity A Practical Guide to Protecting What’s Most Important